tom-lp-at/rc2otherchat/README.md

 you have the edit the rc2matrix.yaml.
 Dont ask me why Two tokens are needed.
 I imported all with the same Admin-Key.
 May be my change of sending messages makes the Applikation-Token useless...

 **Now it´s time for a break**: make a **BACKUP NOW** of your existing Matrix.org-Database & Files!!
 Trust me - you will need it...
+You will strugle with the needed python moduls.
+Please have a look into the top of rc2matrix.py to see the list of needed modules. tbh: i started the process over and over until all needed modules are installed :)

+You can start the import many times.
+It will only import messages they are not committed as transfered into the DB of Matrix.org.

 # How the import for Mattermost works:
 The import into Mattermost didn't use the dump files above.
 It generates his own JSONL files from the running MongoDB.